Welcome to our information-dense and wordy website.

 Underpants, new.
 In some places a girl without underpants does not go to school during her period.

 Fabric Nappies, second hand or new.
 In some areas, fabric nappies are expensive to buy so mums often buy one disposable at a time.
 That money is better spent on food for Mum.
-(Nappies at drop off points in Victoria only please).
+(Nappies at drop off points in Victoria and NSW only please).

 Please no bodysuits, torsolettes, shapewear, U-bras or bedroom lingerie (though we do love the giggle - we don't send them).